 - Cost: $52 million a seat

 The public-private partnerships developing between NASA and Boeing, SpaceX and others are also creating some intriguing possibilities for space tourism.
 In the near term, the shuttles being sent to resupply the ISS won’t have NASA taking up every seat with its personnel.
 So, when NASA doesn’t buy all the seats, someone who isn’t an astronaut can just tag along for a chance to visit space.
 The price tag?
-SpaceX is planning on selling the seats for a mere $52 million apiece.
+SpaceX is planning on selling the seats for a mere $55 million apiece for a 3-day space trip, according to Tech Times.
 No word on whether or not that comes with a complimentary package of peanuts.

 Cost To Travel To Mercury